garycr/java-microservices-aks-lab/README.md

 This lab has modules on:

+* Trying to correct the problems from the original lab
 * Plan a Java application migration to Azure Kubernetes Service
 * Migrate a Spring Apps microservices application to Azure Kubernetes Service
 * Enable monitoring and end-to-end tracing